someonesdad1/plib/README.md

 installed libraries.
 After you get things working this way, you can prune and edit to get things to work the way you want them to.

-## Coding style
+## File style

-My coding style is vertically compressed which most folks won't like.
-You can use a style formatter (e.g., black) to recover more normal vertical formatting.
-I use `pgm/rbl.py` to remove blank lines so I can see as much as possible on my screen.
+I vertically compress files to see as much as possible on screen at once.
+Use a style formatter to recover more normal vertical formatting.
+Most files try to adhere to an 80 column width, but some applications use more.

 I use a folding editor, which folds on indentation and explains the frequent use of the 'if 1:' element, which I use to divide the code up into viewable chunks.
-A completely folded file should be viewable in 20-30 lines.
-I also use a second 4k monitor in portrait mode to view 100 to 150 lines of text at once; this is very convenient for code development.
+A completely folded file is often viewable on screen as a whole.
+My second 4k monitor in portrait mode is used to view 100 or so lines for editing a file I'm working on.

-My editor has commands to go to the next paragraph, which is defined by a bare newline.
-With no blank lines in a file, this lets me set up "bookmarks" by inserting an empty line.
-I can then jump between two areas in a file with one key press.
-It's much faster than using stored bookmarks or multiple tab pages.
+When I'm working on a file, I insert a blank line where I'm working.
+Other blank lines are put in as needed to get to other working sections in the file.
+This is the fastest way of navigating I've found when editing files and is the reason I use no blank lines.

-You'll find 'git log' pretty useless in this repository, as my development model is similar to how I used RCS at home for a few decades.
+You'll find 'git log' useless in this repository, as my development model is similar to how I used RCS at home for a few decades.
 I'm the only developer and I make check-ins when I've gotten far enough where I don't want to lose something, so I check it in with no comment and push it to github.
 I rarely make branches.
 I'll occasionally mark a notable event with a tag.
 The latest revision on main is the file you'll want.

-I use pycodestyle (a python PEP8 style checker) to check my code's style, but I run it from a script `pgm/pcs.py` to 1) condense the output 2) color code the error number and message, and 3) only output what I consider are the most important things to fix.
-It's easily tuned to your tastes, as style guidelines can be subjective.

 ## Status